ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **6-string-interpolation.js:**
 - `getSanFranciscoDescription`: Uses template literals to incorporate variables and create a descriptive text about San Francisco's economic figures, demonstrating clear and concise string formatting.

+**7-main.js:** Demonstrates the functionality of `getBudgetObject`, showcasing the use of ES6 property shorthand in object literals.

+**7-getBudgetObject.js:**
+- `getBudgetObject`: Creates and returns a budget object using property shorthand to streamline the assignment of properties when the variable names and property names are identical.

 ## Installation